-Defining the value and goals for modernizing your tech stack
+Defining the goals for technology modernization

-Quantifying the ROI on a technology investment
+Quantifying the ROI for technology investments

-Overcoming the objections from skeptics
+Overcoming objections from skeptics

 Solidifying the pitch to key stakeholders and ultimate decision-makers

-Once you have made an initial pitch, it may be necessary to address the issues and benefits with the ultimate decision-maker.
-You need to consider how to escalate the initiative to the right people – how do you move up the food chain and who will you need to get on board?
-This often means convincing other potential users, additional approvals from executives, and involving more stakeholders across the company.
+After delivering an initial pitch, it may be necessary to address the concerns and benefits directly with the ultimate decision-maker.
+You need to consider how to escalate the initiative to the right people – how do you move up the corporate hierarchy and who will you need to get on board?
+This often involves persuading potential users, obtaining additional approvals from executives, and involving more stakeholders across the company.

 Furthermore, most firms require a comprehensive technology evaluation, which includes initiating the RFP process, conducting thorough vendor due diligence, and assessing security concerns.